jdejones/market_data/README.md

 ### Market Data Processing and Technical Analysis Toolkit

-Professional toolkit for importing equity market data, enriching it with technical indicators, computing fundamentals-derived analytics, and exploring sector/industry behavior.
+Toolkit for importing equity market data, enriching it with technical indicators, computing fundamentals-derived analytics, and exploring sector/industry behavior.
 The code integrates multiple data providers (Polygon.io, SEC API, Seeking Alpha via RapidAPI, Yahoo Finance) with rate-limited, concurrent data collection and a flexible indicator pipeline.

 This repository assumes a Python package layout named `market_data` (as referenced throughout the modules).
 If you are using it directly from the repository, ensure the package is importable (see Installation).